simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 `0` shows even less detail, collapsing all accounts to a single total.
 To remove the depth limit, set it higher than the maximum account depth, or press `ESCAPE`.

-`H` toggles between showing historical balances or period balances.
+`H` toggles between showing historical balances or period balances (on the "All accounts" screen).
 Historical balances (the default) are ending balances at the end of the report period, taking into account all transactions before that date (filtered by the filter query if any), including transactions before the start of the report period.
 In other words, historical